bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 In multisig pubkey scripts, called m-of-n, *m* is the *minimum* number of signatures which must match a public key; *n* is the *number* of public keys being provided.
 Both *m* and *n* should be opcodes ``OP_1`` through ``OP_16``, corresponding to the number desired.

-Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatibility, :ref:`“OP_CHECKMULTISIG” <term-op-checkmultisig>` consumes one more value from the stack than indicated by *m*, so the list of `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ signatures in the signature script must be prefaced with an extra value (``OP_0``) which will be consumed but not used.
+Because of an off-by-one error in the original Bitcoin implementation which must be preserved for compatibility, :term:`“OP_CHECKMULTISIG” <OP CHECKMULTISIG>` consumes one more value from the stack than indicated by *m*, so the list of `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ signatures in the signature script must be prefaced with an extra value (``OP_0``) which will be consumed but not used.

 The signature script must provide signatures in the same order as the corresponding public keys appear in the pubkey script or redeem script.
-See the description in :ref:`“OP_CHECKMULTISIG” <term-op-checkmultisig>` for details.
+See the description in :term:`“OP_CHECKMULTISIG” <OP CHECKMULTISIG>` for details.

 ::